msupply-foundation/msupply_docs/content/docs/catalogue/assets.md

 ### Importing And Exporting

-Importing and deleting of asset catalogue items can only be done on the Open mSupply central server. <a href="/docs/getting_started/central">Click here to find out out more</a>.
+Importing and deleting of asset catalogue items can only be done on the [Open mSupply Central Server](/docs/getting_started/central).

 #### Import